Online Prediction of Switching Graph Labelings with Cluster Specialists: Related Work

 Since we operate in the transductive setting where the entire unlabeled graph is presented to the {\tt learner} beforehand, this affords the {\tt learner} the ability to perform any reconfiguration to the graph as a preprocessing step.
 The bounds of most existing algorithms for predicting a labeling on a graph are usually expressed in terms of the cut-size of the graph under that labeling.
 A natural approach then is to use a spanning tree of the original graph which can only reduce the cut-size of the labeling.

-The effective resistance between vertices $i$ and $j$, denoted $r_{\graph}(i,j)$, is equal to the probability that a spanning tree of $\cG$ drawn uniformly at random (from the set of all spanning trees of $\cG$) includes $(i,j)\in E$ as one of its $n-1$ edges (e.g., \citet{LP17}).
-As first observed by~\cite{\treeopt}, by selecting a spanning tree uniformly at random from the set of all possible spanning trees, mistake-bounds expressed in terms of the cut-size then become {\em expected} mistake bounds now in terms of the effective-resistance-weighted cut-size of the graph.
+The effective resistance between vertices $i$ and $j$, denoted $r_{\graph}(i,j)$, is equal to the probability that a spanning tree of $\cG$ drawn uniformly at random (from the set of all spanning trees of $\cG$) includes $(i,j)\in E$ as one of its $n-1$ edges (e.g., \cite{LP17}).
+As first observed by~\cite{\treeopt}, by selecting a spanning tree uniformly at random from the set of all possible spanning trees, mistake bounds expressed in terms of the cut-size then become {\em expected} mistake bounds now in terms of the effective-resistance-weighted cut-size of the graph.
 That is, if $\rst$ is a random spanning tree of $\G$ then $\mathbb{E}[\cut_{\rst}(\bu)] = \rcut_{\cG}(\bu)$ and thus $\rcut_{\graph}(\bu) \le \cut_{\graph}(\bu)$.
+A random spanning tree can be sampled from a graph efficiently using a random walk or similar methods (see e.g.,~\cite{Wilson-RST}).

-To illustrate the power of this randomization consider the simplified example of a graph with two cliques each of size $n/2$, where one clique is labeled uniformly with `+1' and the other `-1' with an additional arbitrary $n/2$ ``cut'' edges between the cliques.
-This dense graph exhibits two disjoint clusters and $\cutG = n/2$.
-On the other hand $\rcut_{\cG}(\bu) = \Theta(1)$, since between any two vertices in the opposing cliques there are $\frac{n}{2}$ edge disjoint paths of length $\le 3$ and thus the effective resistance between any pair of vertices is $\Theta(1/n)$.
+To illustrate the power of this randomization consider the simplified example of a graph with two cliques each of size $\nicefrac{n}{2}$, where one clique is labeled uniformly with `+1' and the other `-1' with an additional arbitrary $\nicefrac{n}{2}$ ``cut'' edges between the cliques.
+This dense graph exhibits two disjoint clusters and $\cutG = \nicefrac{n}{2}$.
+On the other hand $\rcut_{\cG}(\bu) = \Theta(1)$, since between any two vertices in the opposing cliques there are $\nicefrac{n}{2}$ edge disjoint paths of length $\le 3$ and thus the effective resistance between any pair of vertices is $\Theta(\nicefrac{1}{n})$.
 Since bounds usually scale linearly with (resistance-weighted) cut-size, the cut-size bound would be vacuous but the resistance-weighted cut-size bound would be small.